-Dynamic binding of resources, as required in section 6.7.7 is accomplished in DOCSIS through the use of the authorization block TLV.
+Dynamic binding of resources, as required in section 5.7.7 is accomplished in DOCSIS through the use of the authorization block TLV.

 The CMTS MUST include the Resource-ID in the authorization block TLV for the DSA-RSP message that it sends to the client.
 The client MAY include the Resource-ID in subsequent DOCSIS messages that apply to the resources in question.
-Most importantly, if the client wishes to establish a new session, and reuse the resources of an existing session, it MUST first deactivate the service-flows from the old session via a DSC-REQ and include the Resource-ID associated with the old session in the DSA-REQ message it sends to the CMTS.
+Most importantly, if the client wishes to establish a new session, and reuse the resources of an existing session, it MUST include the Resource-ID associated with the old session in the DSA-REQ message it sends to the CMTS.